rl-institut/spice_ev/doc/source/code.rst

 Scenario
 ========
-Sets up constants, events, start time, interval of the simlation.
+Sets up constants, events, start time, interval of the simulation.
 Runs simulation stepwise and calls charging strategy for each timestep.

 .. currentmodule:: src.scenario